Fixing RIOC’s budget, even as so many things distract us and them, is a must because the risks of delay are so high.

-And that tells a story that’s played out at 591 Main for a long time: bloated salaries for a virtually all nonresident staff.
-And too many on payroll in the first place.
+And that tells a story that’s played out at 591 Main for a long time: bloated salaries for virtually all nonresident staff.
+And too many are on the payroll in the first place.

 And that doesn’t count millions more dished out to contractors.

 And 20 of those staffers pull down over $100,000 per year, not a dime of it, of course, to any executives who live here or know the community.